Silicone Ingredient Solubility List

 "Sulfate" shampoos and most "sulfate-free" shampoos will remove water-insoluble silicone ingredients.

-*Amodimethicone - special case, an amino-modified, polymer-type silicone that bonds to damaged areas and is not supposed to accumulate on top of itself.
+*Amodimethicone - special case, an amino-modified, polymer-type silicone that bonds to damaged areas for targeted protection and is not supposed to accumulate on top of itself.
+Forms a protective shield for hair against heat damage, humidity.

 Aminopropyl triethoxysilane